carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 > ## Queue channels usage
 > A queue channel can have one and exactly one producer and one and exactly one consumer.
+> Once a channel is used by an operator or process it can not be used again.
 {: .callout}

 ### Value channels

+The second type of Netxflow channel is a `value` channel.
-A **value** channel a.k.a. singleton channel by definition is bound to a single value and it can be read unlimited times without consuming its content.
+A **value** channel a.k.a. singleton channel by definition is bound to a *single* value and it can be read unlimited times without consuming its content.

 ~~~
 ch = Channel.value('Hello')